 The word ‘agile’ is a commonly used term we’ve seen emerge as a critical piece in how businesses are innovating and modifying the way they work.
-An agile approach is how Nexient creates world-class software people love to use.
+An agile development approach is how Nexient creates world-class software people love to use.
 Our development teams utilize a few different approaches all within this ‘toolbox’ of agile, so to speak.
 It’s important to understand, there are several ways to approach a project, and while we’re not saying this is ‘the’ way, we’re saying this is ‘our’ way, and many of our Fortune 500 clients agree, “It works pretty darn well.”

 First, let’s open the toolbox for a common and important approach known as, agile.
 Maybe you’re familiar, maybe not, ‘agile’ is a time-boxed, iterative approach to software delivery for building software incrementally from the get-go, instead of trying to deliver it all at once at the end, otherwise known as ‘the waterfall approach.’
 Good to get that definition out of the way.

-There are excellent frameworks within the agile toolbox, all of which follow the Agile Manifesto, and the 12 principles of agile.
+There are excellent frameworks within the agile toolbox, all of which follow the Agile Manifesto, and the 12 principles of agile development.
 Nexient teams have found success with 3 of these frameworks in particular, though all are valid in their own right.
 Our teams mostly utilize Kanban and Scrum, and then occasionally XP too at different points in the solution process, depending on which is best suited toward the solve.
 It’s also helpful to see these frameworks resting on a spectrum regarding number of practices one must follow.
 On one end is more prescriptive methods which have more practices, while moving toward the opposite end are more adaptive solutions which have fewer practices to follow.

-Several ‘sweet spots’ optimal for Kanban use include teams with a highly unpredictable flow of work such as with ‘help desk’ tickets, or production team support.
+Several ‘sweet spots’ optimal for Kanban software development use include teams with a highly unpredictable flow of work such as with ‘help desk’ tickets, or production team support.
 Another opportunity presents itself when greater than 50% of the work a Scrum Team is doing is “unplanned,” then they may want to consider using Kanban as an alternative to Scrum.

-Kanban is ideal for teams in a well-established, infrequent, lean, and stable world where tasks are highly predicable, repetitive, and often require specialized knowledge.
+Kanban is ideal for agile software development teams in a well-established, infrequent, lean, and stable world where tasks are highly predicable, repetitive, and often require specialized knowledge.
 Think of a team supporting stable legacy technology and applications, requests for enhancements and adjustments are coming from many customers, multiple project teams, and frequency varies, a Kanban approach excels.
 In terms of DIY projects around the house, consider the Kanban approach similar to a ‘weekend to-do list’ where items are adding up, and once the weekend rolls around you begin marking off the items as you go, one after another.